 - Sow wildflower seeds

-- Beef up snail patrol
+- Beef up snail and slug patrol

 - Ward of cankerworms on trees by applying sticky barriers, like Tanglefoot, once leaves have dropped (Southeast)